wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-linux-information.md

 	>
 	> Authentication is plaintext - always use HTTPS to help ensure that the connection is secure.

 * **SSH** - &lt;clustername>-ssh.azurehdinsight.cn on port 22 or 23.
-Port 22 is used to connect to headnode0, while 23 is used to connect to headnode1.
+Port 22 is used to connect to head node 0, while 23 is used to connect to head node 1.
 For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](/documentation/articles/hdinsight-high-availability).

 	> [AZURE.NOTE] You can only access the cluster head nodes through SSH from a client machine.
 Once connected, you can then access the worker nodes by using SSH from the head node.